corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 This applies to Oracle databases only; other database types don’t require table-by-table permissions updates.
 {{< /note >}}

-The minimum list of tables that can/should be archived includes:
+The following tables should be archived:
 * `ARCHIVABLE_TX`
 * `ARCHIVABLE_ATT`
 * `NODE_ATTACHMENTS`